regen-network/rhizome-db/README.md

 # RhizomeDB

-This repo consists of two related projects:
+This repo consists of two related projects which are both at an early, experimental stage:
 * `rhizome-trees`: a library of persistent merklizable data structures
-* `rhizome-db`: an experimental peer to peer database based on these data structures
+* `rhizome-db`: a peer to peer database based on these data structures

 ## `rhizome-trees`